 After the short sale, the Florida home was transferred back into Hathaway's name.

 The document laying out the charge against Hathaway says she "executed a scheme to defraud ING and to obtain money and funds owned by and under the control of ING by means of materially false and fraudulent pretenses and representations."

-Hathaway is set to retire on Monday.
+set to retire on Monday.
 Her attorney, Steve Fishman, told 7 Action News earlier this month that Hathaway's retirement has been in the works since December.

 7 Action News has reached out to Fishman for comment on the charge.
 We have not yet heard back from him.